RijksICTGilde/python-template/README.md

-# minbzk-python-template
+# python-template
-This is a template repository that can be used for Python 3.11 projects and uses the Poetry package manager.
-By default this project sets up the following:
+This is a template repository that can be used for Python 3.11 projects that use the Poetry package manager.
+By default, it sets up a project with the following:

 * Devcontainers for VSCode users
 * Github community health files